navinprasadk/terraform-aws/aws_cost_parameters.md

     2. Storage Cost

-        - For GP2, GP3 Storage cost = storage amount * no of instances * hourly cost
+        - For GP2, GP3 Storage cost = storage size GB * no of instances * hourly cost
         - For IO1, IO2 Storage cost = IOPS * No. of instances * hourly cost

+        > Assume the values for storage size GB

     3. Dedicated Log Volume Cost (only for IO1, IO2)